What Are Franking Credits?

 - Step 2: The individual tax rate and the company tax rate may not be the same, so depending on the difference, the shareholder receives franking credit.

 - Step 3: The individual shareholder can claim those credits while filing his individual tax in the form of a tax refund or reduction in his income tax amount.

-- Out of many advantages, what the Australian government found most benefit is to avoid double taxation.
+- Out of many advantages, what the Australian government found most beneficial is to avoid double taxationDouble TaxationDouble Taxation is a situation wherein a tax is levied twice on the same source of income.
+It usually occurs when the same income is taxed both at corporate as well as at the individual level..
 If the company has already paid taxes on the dividends, then there is no need for any shareholder to pay the same.

 - Also, it creates uniformity to distribute genuine returns among the shareholders so that nobody pays more than their tax bracket.

-This has been a guide to what is franking credits.
-Here we discuss a formula, examples, and how to calculate franking credits along with advantages.
+This has been a guide to what is Franking Credit.
+Here we explain the formula, examples, and how to calculate Franking Credit along with advantages.
 You may learn more about financing from the following articles –